-Those portions of Southeast Louisiana north of the Bayou Manchac-Amite River-Lake
+Those portions of Southeast Louisiana north of the Bayou Manchac-Amite River-Lakes

 Maurepas-Pontchartrain and -Borgne confluences, south of the Thirty-first degree North

-latitude, east of the Mississippi and west of the Pearl River are popularly styled
+latitude, east of the Mississippi and west of the Pearl River are historically identified

 the Florida Parishes.

-Owing their curious communal name to the British, Spanish and American military occupation of 1764, 1779 and 1810 respectively, the eight modern parishes of East Baton Rouge, West Feliciana, East Feliciana, St. Helena, Livingston, Tangipahoa, Washington and St. Tammany maintain a distinct regional identity linked by geography and a peculiar common history.
+Experiencing overlordship by French, British, Spanish and American military occupiers respectively, the eight modern parishes of East Baton Rouge, West Feliciana, East Feliciana, St. Helena, Livingston, Tangipahoa, Washington and St. Tammany maintain a distinct regional identity linked by geography and a peculiar common history.

 boasts association with every major colonial power occupying Louisiana.